-Remembrance Sunday: Nation to fall silent to remember the war dead
+Remembrance Sunday: Nation falls silent to remember the war dead

 The organisation said it was "vital the torch of Remembrance is passed to younger generations".

-Also marching are 21 LGBT+ veterans, including the first transgender officer to serve openly in the British Armed Forces.
+Also marching were 21 LGBT+ veterans, including the first transgender officer to serve openly in the British Armed Forces.

-The Queen, who lived through World War Two and is head of the armed forces, decided this morning "with great regret" not to attend the service at the Cenotaph and was said to be "disappointed" to miss the event.
+The Queen, who lived through World War Two and is head of the armed forces, decided on Sunday morning "with great regret" not to attend the service at the Cenotaph and was said to be "disappointed" to miss the event.

 The palace previously said it was the 95-year-old monarch's "firm intention" to attend the service, after taking time away from her duties for health reasons.